pdickson2/pdickson2.github.io/Week3DEMs.md

 ![zoomedkili](zoomin.PNG)

-The above image demonstrates the relative trend of the error towards the side of SRTM, as blue occurs more than
+The above image demonstrates the relative trend of the error towards the side of SRTM, as red seemingly occurs with more frequency than

 Data Sources: NASA/METI/AIST/Japan Spacesystems, and U.S./Japan ASTER Science Team.
 ASTER Global Digital Elevation Model V003.
 2019, distributed by NASA EODIS Land Processes DAAC